-1.1.
+- 1.1.
 The Governors and staff of Charles Darwin School fully recognise the contribution it makes to safeguarding children.
-We recognise that all staff, including volunteers, have a full and active part to play in protecting our pupils from harm.
+We recognise that all staff, including volunteers, have a full and active part to play in protecting our pupils from harm. - 1.2.
+The governing body will ensure they facilitate a whole school approach to safeguarding.
+This means we will ensure safeguarding and Child Protection are at the forefront and underpin all relevant aspects of process and policy development. - 1.3.

-- 1.2.
 All staff and Governors believe that our school should provide a caring, positive, safe and stimulating environment which promotes the social, physical and moral development of the individual child.
-Safeguarding should be 'child-centred' in its approach. - 1.3.
-The aims of this policy are: - 1.3.1.
-To support the child's development in ways that will foster security, confidence and independence. - 1.3.2.
-To raise the awareness of both teaching and non-teaching staff of the need to safeguard children and of their responsibilities in identifying and reporting possible cases of abuse. - 1.3.3.
-To provide a systematic means of monitoring children known or thought to be at risk of harm - 1.3.4.
-To emphasise the need for good levels of communication between all members of staff. - 1.3.5.
-To develop a structured procedure within the school which will be followed by all members of the school community in cases of suspected abuse. - 1.3.6.
+Safeguarding should be 'child-centred' in its approach, meaning the best interest of the child should be considered at all times. - 1.4.
+The aims of this policy are: - 1.4.1.
+To support the child's development in ways that will foster security, confidence and independence. - 1.4.2.
+To raise the awareness of both teaching and non-teaching staff of the need to safeguard children and of their responsibilities in identifying and reporting possible cases of abuse. - 1.4.3.
+To provide a systematic means of monitoring children known or thought to be at risk of harm. - 1.4.4.
+To emphasise the need for good levels of communication between all members of staff. - 1.4.5.
+To develop a structured procedure within the school which will be followed by all members of the school community in cases of suspected abuse. - 1.4.6.
+To emphasise that the school has a zero tolerance to abuse in any form. - 1.4.7.
 To develop and promote effective working relationships with other agencies, especially the Police, Health Services and Social Services.
-See Working together to safeguard children.
-A guide to inter-agency working to safeguard and promote the welfare of children 2018. - 1.3.7.
+(See Working together to safeguard children.
+A guide to inter-agency working to safeguard and promote the welfare of children 2018.) - 1.4.8.
 To ensure that all adults who have access to children have been checked as to their suitability and have a Disclosure and Barring Service [DBS] check.
-The school will implement recruitment procedures as recommended in Keeping Children Safe in education: Statutory guidance for schools and colleges September 2018. - 1.3.8.
-Safeguarding and promoting the welfare of children is defined for the purposes of this guidance as: - protecting children from maltreatment; - preventing impairment of children's health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes.
+The school will implement recruitment procedures as recommended in Keeping Children Safe in education: Statutory guidance for schools and colleges September 2021 Part 3. - 1.4.9.
+Safeguarding and promoting the welfare of children is defined for the purposes of this guidance as: - protecting children from maltreatment; - preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes.